alphagov/pay-products/README.md

-# pay-products

-Products integrating with GOV.UK Pay in Java(Dropwizard)
+# The GOV.UK Pay products microservice

-This microservice manages products (things that a Government Service would like to take payments for).
+The GOV.UK Pay products microservice manages the functionality that lets government services use GOV.UK Pay to take payments with URLs.
+This includes:

-These products are integrated with GOV.UK Pay so that a user can make payments using a provided URL.
+ * payment links
+ * prototype links
+ * demo payments
+ * agent-initiated MOTO payments

+ This microservice was developed in Java using the Dropwizard framework.

 ## API Specification